meguna/mff/README.md

   This is something I did not realize when I started reading about auth.

 ## July 16-20
+* add Auth functions (login, logout, silentauth, getter/setter funcs) to redux store
+  * make sure that once logged in, you stay logged in after navigating away
+* add Login component & route
+* add Logout component & route
+* add login.logout button
+* configure Auth0
+* add Auth component that communicates with Auth0
+* add ProtectedRoutes (routes that redirect to `/login` if not logged in)

+#### Notes
 * lots of testing, trial & error, shifting around code and reading docs.
 * final auth configuration that I've settled on:
   * Rely on both Lock.js and Auth0.js to handle most of the actual auth